 Stratford upon Avon Foodbank

-Holy Trinity, along with other churches and local organisations, supports the Foodbank and distribution takes place each Tuesday and Fridays at TESCO on the Birmingham Road.
-Whilst the foodbank is reliant mainly on supermarket collection days to keep its warehouse stocked, church and school harvest festivals and donations by local groups are important, too.
+Whilst the foodbank is reliant mainly on supermarket collections to keep its warehouse stocked, church and school harvest festivals and donations by local groups are important, too.
 As are the many thoughtful families and individuals who drop in each week with shopping bags filled with food.

 Website: http://stratforduponavon.foodbank.org.uk